noobshow/terms/tos/eu.md

 **b.
 Methods of Delivery:** You agree that Stripe can provide Notices regarding the Services to you through our website or through the Dashboard (as defined below), or by mailing Notices to the email or physical addresses identified in your Stripe Account.
 Notices may include notifications about your Stripe Account, changes to the Services, or other information we are required to provide to you.
 You also agree that electronic delivery of a Notice has the same legal effect as if we provided you with a physical copy.
 We will consider a Notice to have been received by you within 24 hours of the time a Notice is either posted to our website or emailed to you.

 **c.
 SMS and Text Messages:** You authorise us to provide Notices to you via text message to allow us to verify your or your Representative's control over your Stripe Account (such as through two-step verification), and to provide you with other critical information about your Stripe Account.
 Standard text or data charges may apply to such Notices.
 Where offered, you may disable text message notifications in the Dashboard by responding to any such message with "STOP", or by following instructions provided in the message.
-However, by disabling text messaging, you may be disabling important Security Controls.
+However, by disabling text messaging, you may be disabling important Security Controls on your Stripe Account and may increase the risk of loss to your business.

 **d.
 Requirements for Delivery:** It should come as no surprise to you that you will need a computer or mobile device, Internet connectivity, and an updated browser to access your Dashboard and review the Notices provided to you.
 If you are having problems viewing or accessing any Notices, please [contact us](https://stripe.com/help/contact) and we can find another means of delivery.